-- The Headteacher will consider whether the child should be suspended, in line with the school's Suspension and Exclusion Policy, and will determine the length of the suspension. - Although unacceptable behaviour does not necessarily mean a child has SEND, an assessment will be carried out at this stage to determine whether there are any undiagnosed learning or communication difficulties, or mental health issues that may be contributing to the child's behaviour.
+The Headteacher will consider whether the child should be suspended, in line with the school's Suspension and Exclusion Policy, and will determine the length of the suspension.
+This decision will be made by the Headteacher in line with DfE guidance (DfE Suspension and Permanent Exclusion September 2023)

-- Where a child is identified as having SEMH-related difficulties, SEND support will be put in place from the school's notional SEND budget. - Where SEND is not identified, but the Headteacher determines that support is still required for the child, an Individual Behaviour Plan will be created to outline the necessary provisions in place.
+- Although unacceptable behaviour does not necessarily mean a child has SEND, an assessment will be carried out at this stage to determine whether there are any undiagnosed learning or communication difficulties, or mental health issues that may be contributing to the child's behaviour. - Where a child is identified as having SEMH-related difficulties, SEND support will be put in place from the school's notional SEND budget. - Where SEND is not identified, but the Headteacher determines that support is still required for the child, an Individual Behaviour Plan will be created to outline the necessary provisions in place. - The perpetrator may be subject to a behaviour report.
+This means regular check-ins with a senior member of staff and daily reports to parents regarding both positive and negative behaviour.